ecomvantagegroup-bit/VELOR_Solstice_GT/README.md

 Story
 ```

-The objective is to make the visitor feel as though they are **manually operating the camera** rather than triggering an animation.

 ---

 # 📏 Scroll Architecture

-The cinematic sequence uses an approximate scroll distance of:
+The cinematic sequence uses an approximate total scroll distance of:

 ```text
 1120vh
 ```

-The scroll position is normalized into a `0 → 1` progress value and then mapped to the complete frame range.
+The scroll position is normalized and mapped across the complete frame range.

 ```text
 Page Scroll